Click on "Design" in the Menu to the left.

-The autonomic nervous system has two divisions that are distinguished by where the nerves exit the central nervous system.
-Nerves exiting the brain and sacral spinal cord (blue in the above model) are collectively know as the "carnio-sacral outflow" or the parasympathetic division (PSNS).
-Nerves exiting other sections of the spinal cord (orange in the model)-- with the exception of the cervical region -- are known as the "thoraco-lumbar outflow" or the sympathetic division (SNS).
+These nerves comprise the two divisions of the autonomic nervous system (ANS).
+Anatomically, they are distinguished by where they exit the central nervous system.
+Nerves exiting the brain and sacral spinal cord (blue in the above model) are collectively known as the "carnio-sacral outflow" or the parasympathetic division (PSNS).
+Nerves exiting other sections of the spinal cord (orange in the model) are known as the "thoraco-lumbar outflow" or the sympathetic division (SNS).
+Notice, in the model, that there are no nerves exiting the cervical region of the cord.

 The ANS is the involuntary portion of the nervous system.
 Its nerves begin within the central nervous system and connect with target organs via two-neuron pathways.
-Nerves in the ANS are totally efferent withl impulses traveling from the central nervous system ending in target organs throughout the body.
-The cells within innervated organs have membrane receptors to which neurotransmitters attach.
-These cells are smooth muscle, cardiac pacemaker cells, cardiac muscle cells or glandular cells.
+Nerves in the ANS are totally efferent with impulses traveling from the central nervous system ending in target organs throughout the body.
+The cells within these organs have surface membrane receptors to which neurotransmitters, released by the nerves, attach.
+These cells are either smooth muscle cells, cardiac pacemaker cells, cardiac muscle cells or glandular cells.
 Smooth muscle cells respond by either increasing or decreasing their muscle tone, the cardiac pacemaker increases or decreases the heart rate, the cardiac muscle contracts more or less strongly with each beat and glands increase or decrease their secretions.

-The major point to always keep in mind is that many -- but not all -- organs are responding to neurotransmitters of both divisions simultaneously.
+The major point to always keep in mind is that most-- but not all -- organs are responding to neurotransmitters of both divisions simultaneously.

 Scroll down for a description of the model's design.

-As you read through each section below, scroll back up to the top of the page
+As you read through each section below, scroll back up to this illustration

-The circle with a long hollow tail running the length of the model represents the brain and spinal cord.
+The large open circle with a long hollow tail running the length of the model represents the brain and spinal cord.

-Nerves consists of hundreds of individual neurons and when wrapped in connective tissue have an obvious bulge where the cell bodies of the second neurons are located.
-Such a bulge is called a "ganglion".
-It is for this reason that the first neurons in a nerve are described as "preganglionic" and the second neurons as "postganglionic."
-In the model ganglia can be thought of as cell bodies of the postganglionic neurons.
-These are the light blue and yellow circles outside the central nervous system.
-Similar circles drawn inside the brain and spinal cord (dark blue and orange) represent the cell bodies of preganglionic neurons.
-In the brain these regions are called "nuclei" and in the spinal cord they are "lateral grey horns".
+Each nerve consist of hundreds of individual neurons.
+When wrapped in connective tissue an obvious bulge is formed where the cell bodies of the second neurons are grouped together.
+Such a bulge is called a ganglion.
+It is for this reason that the first neurons in the chain are described as "preganglionic" and the second neurons as "postganglionic."

 The thorax houses the heart drawn to the right of the upper spinal cord.
 The circle inside the heart is the pacemaker.
 The tubular structure inside the heart represents small coronary arterioles.